UYSio/plato/README.md

 And so on.

+(And because I feel a bit philosophical right now.)

 # Some quick technical thoughts

 Assets will live on a file-system -- the simplest of databases.
 It is easy to browse with existing tools.
 It is easy to put together with existing tools, e.g. copy, drag-drop, rsync.
 It is easy to back up, e.g. right-click / create archive, or ```cp -R /plato /my/backups```.